pnp/powershell/documentation/New-PnPSite.md

 ```

 ### -HubSiteId
-If specified the site will be associated to the hubsite as identified by this id
+If specified the site will be associated to the hubsite as identified by this id.
+**Note: Only applicable when delegated permissions are used.**

 ```yaml
 Type: Guid